 Thank you for reading this post, don't forget to subscribe to our email list for the latest news!

 This article delves into the history of the Hayden family and explores the strange occurrences that have been attributed to their supposed curse.
 Drawing on historical records and eyewitness accounts, it examines the theories surrounding the alleged curse, including possible explanations and alternative perspectives.

 Through this intriguing and haunting story, readers will gain insights into the history and folklore of Vermont, as well as the power of superstition and the human need to find meaning in inexplicable events.
 Whether you believe in curses or not, the story of the Hayden family is sure to captivate and intrigue.

-Legend has it that many years ago the entire Hayden family perished as victims of a curse.
+Legend has it that many years ago the entire Hayden family of Albany, VT perished as victims of a curse…

 In 1910, a horse drawn hearse carried the final remains of William Henry Hayden, last in the male line of his family, along the South Albany Road, to the village cemetery.
 Curtains were drawn across the mansion’s windows in tribute, even though the extravagantly furnished house had remained without a tenant for nearly 20 years.
 Some would remember Mercie Dale’s curse upon the family that the Hayden family name would die and pass into oblivion.
 What would happen now to the vacant, dark mansion with its wide fields and impressive barns?
 Was there a hidden family fortune and if so, where had it been secreted away?